2014–2015 Hong Kong electoral reform: 31 May meeting

-Legco voting
+LegCo voting

 Secretary for Constitutional and Mainland Affairs Raymond Tam confirmed on 2 June 2015 that reform proposals would be tabled to the Legislative Council on 17 June with no modifications.

-During the second day of the debate on 18 June 2015, right before the vote, pro-Beijing legislators Ip Kwok-him (DAB) and Jeffrey Lam Kin-fung (BPA) led a walk-out of members of the DAB, the BPA, most members of the FTU and other pro-Beijing legislators, after Jasper Tsang denied Lam's request for a 15-minute recess.
+During the second day of the debate on 18 June 2015, right before the vote, pro-Beijing legislators Ip Kwok-him (DAB) and Jeffrey Lam Kin-fung (BPA) led a walk-out of members of the DAB, the BPA, most members of the FTU and other pro-Beijing legislators, totalling 31, after Jasper Tsang denied Lam's request for a 15-minute recess.
 Lam later explained that the walk-out was an impromptu attempt to delay the division so that his party member Lau Wong-fat, who was delayed, could cast his vote in favour of the Beijing-backed reforms.
 Unbeknownst to the lawmakers outside the chamber, however, five Liberal Party legislators, Chan Yuen-han of the FTU and two other pro-Beijing independents remained in the chamber and voted in favour of the proposal.
 On the other hand, all 27 pan-democrats who had vowed to vote down the reform did so, as did one pro-Beijing legislator Leung Ka-lau representing the Medical constituency.
 The government's reform proposal failed as eight legislators voted in favour and 28 voted against, barely meeting the quorum of 35.
-Since it had been expected the reform would be voted down by 41–28 (which would fall only six votes short of the two-thirds absolute majority stipulated by the Basic Law), the failure in pro-Beijing camp's sudden tactics resulted in a surprising landslide defeat that would suggest to outsiders that there was little support for the plan.
+Since it had been expected the reform would be voted down by 41–28, with Tsang as the president not voting to maintain neutrality (which would fall only six votes short of the two-thirds absolute majority stipulated by the Basic Law for an amendment), the failure in pro-Beijing camp's sudden tactics resulted in a surprising landslide defeat that would suggest to outsiders that there was little support for the plan.